retostauffer/python-colorspace/docs/hclcolorspace.rst

 .. raw:: html
     :file: examples/example_apple.html

-This simple example illustrates how wrong or missing luminance information can quickly obscure the information of a figure or graph.
+This simple example illustrates how false or missing luminance information can quickly obscure the information of a figure or graph.
 Even with additional attributes on top (hue/chroma) the underlying luminance information is processed by our visual system and helps us to gather the